c2m2/Neuro-VISOR/README.md

 In addition to each clamp being individually interactable, the "finger clamps" mentioned in [Enable Clamp Mode](#enable-clamp-mode) are also interactable, and act as controllers for all existing clamps.
 Any control that can be done to a single clamp (toggle, alter power, destroy), can be done to all existing clamps at once by interacting with the finger clamp in the same manner.

 The user can highlight all clamps with a red sphere to clarify their position to the user.
 This is particularly useful on complicated geometries with many clamps attached.
 While pointing at the finger clamp and holding the Interact button, hold down the hand trigger to highlight all existing spheres.

+## Point-plotter interaction
+The user is able to spawn line graphs that are attached to specific 1D vertices on the neuron cell.
+These graphs will show the voltage at that 1D point over time.
+To spawn a graph panel, the user simply needs to toggle "Plot" on the board UI, and then raycast and interact with the surface normally.
+Interacting with the surface at a distance or tapping it will place a panel at that 1D vertex.
+Panels are grabbable and resizeable in the same way that the cell or the ruler is.

+The number of samples in the graph can be altered by opening the "more info" panel (top-right corner of the graph), hovering over "number of samples", and holding up or down on the joystick (or holding the up or down arrows on the keyboard).

 # Standalone Builds
 A standalone build for Windows 64-bit can be downloaded from the "Releases" section.
 Standalone builds can be run as executable files without the need for the Unity editor and will improve performance.
 Builds can be made by anybody with the Unity project, but we have made "approved" builds with relevant build information.